Iroso Umbo (Ìrosùn Ogbè)

 UROKE AMERUN JINGINI.
 ADIFAFUN OLOBAGHUN ABUFUN IDANIGBO.

-The Ifá Priests prepared the yam powder with Iyerosun del Odu and gave it to him to sprinkle at the installation site.
-When the two brothers left the next morning for the place, the Turtle asked Idanigbo why he was sprinkling the yam powder along the way and he replied that he knew what he was doing.
+The Ifá priests prepared the yam powder with Iyerosun of the Odu and gave it to him to spread on the path of the installation.
+The next day, while both brothers were heading to the event, the Turtle questioned Idanigbo about his action of spreading the dust.
+Idanigbo, sure of his purpose, simply commented that he knew what he was doing.

-Idanigbo arrived at the place while the Turtle had no footprints.
-Finally Idanigbo was awarded the title.
+Idanigbo arrived at the coronation site without the Turtle, who had been delayed.
+Hence, Idanigbo was awarded the title.

 ÌROSÙN OGBE